B2B Marketing Agency logo

 • Sharing of profits: Clearly the intermediary needs to be paid for their work and this cost is added to the price of the goods being sold.
 To maintain a competitive price for the end-user, this cost is usually taken from the manufacturer's profit margin.
 However, without the distributor the manufacturer would normally expect to incur considerable additional marketing and distribution costs if they sold direct to the market.
 Indirect distribution works best if the cost benefit of the distributor outweighs the cost benefit of selling direct.

 • Lack of focus: Many distributors also distribute products on behalf of many manufacturers.
 In some cases, they may even sell competing brands.
 The distributor may not put sufficient effort into promoting your products to maximize market opportunity.
 This may be for a number of reasons ranging from incompetency, finding it easier to sell other products, lack of staff, or making higher margins on competing products they sell.
+For distributors selling competing products (which is quite common) they don't really care which brand they sell as long as they get the sale.
+This can be overcome if it is possible to negotiate exclusive distribution.

 • The need to manage, nurture, and support distributor relationships: while distributors have existing customer relationships and access to markets that the manufacturer may not have access to, simply appointing distributors is often not enough.
 Since distributors have many products to sell, they have limited resources to allocate to individual products.
 To encourage them to take greater interest in promoting your product takes effort, consequently the manufacturer needs to allocate time (or employ specialists) to work on monitoring distributor performance, and providing support services such as training, working together on securing large accounts, and providing promotional support.
 Often manufactures also need to create demand (called "pull through marketing") by paying to advertise products that ultimately drive sales to distributors.